kanopi/drupal-starter/docs/ABOUT.md

 3. Replace assets
   * settings.php - better inclusion of alternate settings files and settings
   * settings.migration.php - for connecting to cloud-based source database

+### File Details

+**initial.settings.php**: this file is used to replace Drupal Core's `settings.php` file.
+It uses the same process that the `pantheon-systems/drupal-integrations` package uses but sets up the alternate settings files we use in our build cycle.
+We include the settings files in this order:

+1. pantheon - will exist on all environment
+2. migration - will exist on all environment
+3. kanopi - will only exist on local environment (see docksal `init-site` command)
+4. local - will only exist on local environment if the developer creates it

+**settings.migration.php**: this file uses Pantheon's code to use the `migrate_source_db__url` variable stored in the `sites/default/private/secrets.json` file to connect to a remote database.
+This is mostly used in the multidev and production environments but can be used in local environments.
+To get the data for the `migrate_source_db__url`, run this command:
+`terminus connection:info SITE.ENV --field=mysql_url`.

 ## Testing